jarondlk/jaronchai-blog/pages/about.markdown

 ## What is this blog about?

 In this blog, you'll find a mix of informative articles on the latest technology trends, reviews of the latest gadgets and software, as well as personal anecdotes and musings on my experiences as a student and young adult.

-But I'm not all about technology all the time, I also like to share my thoughts on the lighter side of life.
-From my latest travel experiences to my thoughts on the latest movie or TV show, there will be something for everyone to enjoy.
+In addition, I'll also be reviwing books that I enjoyed or movies and music that I particularly like as well!

-So, whether you're a tech enthusiast or just someone looking for a good read, I hope you'll find something here that interests you.
+I hope you'll find something here that interests you.
 Thanks for stopping by and I hope you'll come back for more technology and shenanigans!

 ## About me

+### 🚧 Work in Progress 🚧

 ### Notion